tibs/markup-history/markup-history-extended-notes.rst

 Scribe
 ======

-.. note:: 1980 Scribe *Presentational*, and maybe also programmable
+:1980 Scribe: *Presentational*, and maybe also programmable

-Scribe was another influential early markup language, from around 1908.
+Scribe was another influential early markup language [#]_, described in Brian Reid's 1980 doctoral dissertation `Scribe\: A Document Specification Language and its Compiler`_, at Carnegie Mellon
+University.

+The implementation was Lisp based.

+.. [#] Lamport explicitly acknowledges its influence on |LaTeX|.

 An example: